standrewsdigital/digital-pattern-library/ADD-PATTERN.md

 ```

-#### 7. Modify the 'examples' folder `src/patterns/new-pattern/examples`.
+#### 8. Modify the 'examples' folder `src/patterns/new-pattern/examples`.

 Create a file for each example you have documented in the YAML front matter of `src/patterns/new-pattern/new-pattern.doc.hbs`.
-Note that these will be linked up and shown on the documentation page automatically when you build the documentation with the `grunt` command.
+Note that these will be linked up and shown on the documentation page automatically when you build the DPL with the `grunt` command.

 In the YAML front matter of `src/patterns/new-pattern/new-pattern.doc.hbs` we have: